-At Vancouver 2010 Moyse won bobsleigh gold with pilot Kaillie Humphries, a historic first for Canada in the women’s event.
-They finished first in each of the four heats, breaking the start record twice and the track record three times.
+Heather Moyse is a multi-sport athlete who has represented Canada internationally in bobsleigh, rugby and cycling.
+At Sochi 2014, Moyse won her second straight Olympic bobsleigh gold medal with pilot Kaillie Humphries, coming from behind in the final heat to become the first women’s bobsleigh team to successfully defend an Olympic title.
+At Vancouver 2010 they had been the first Canadian women to win Olympic bobsleigh gold, finishing first in each of the four heats while breaking the start record twice and the track record three times.
 That was Moyse’s second Olympic appearance after finishing fourth with Helen Upperton at Turin 2006, less than six months after she had been recruited to bobsleigh.

-Started in bobsleigh at age 27 when she was recruited from rugby and sprinting… Attended her first test camp in August 2005… Earned her Masters degree in Occupational Therapy (MScOT) from the University of Toronto in 2007… Earned her BSc Hon in Kinesiology from the University of Waterloo in 2000… Enjoys photography, reading and movies… Works as a motivational speaker… Affiliated with Right to Play and Camp Triumph, a camp for children who have family members with chronic illness or disability… In May 2011 travelled to Benin in West Africa with Right to Play… Favourite Olympic memory is looking into the crowd from the top of the Olympic podium and seeing her entire family wearing red and white striped top hats… Favourite mottos: Live to Inspire and Believe in the Possibilities…
+Getting into the Sport: Started in bobsleigh at age 27 when she was recruited from rugby and sprinting… Attended her first test camp in August 2005… Outside Interests: Earned her Masters degree in Occupational Therapy (MScOT) from the University of Toronto in 2007… Earned her BSc Hon in Kinesiology from the University of Waterloo in 2000… Enjoys photography, reading and movies… Works as a motivational speaker… Affiliated with Right to Play and Camp Triumph, a camp for children who have family members with chronic illness or disability… In May 2011 travelled to Benin in West Africa with Right to Play… Odds and Ends: Favourite Olympic memory is looking into the crowd from the top of the Olympic podium and seeing her entire family wearing red and white striped top hats… Favourite mottos: Live to Inspire and Believe in the Possibilities…